algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `SOURCE` represents the value to be multiplied with the destination.

 **Applications:**<br>
-Let's assume that the `RA` general register contains a value of 10.
-We want to multiply this value by 5 and store the result in `RA`.
+Let's assume that the `R1` general register contains a value of 10.
+We want to multiply this value by 5 and store the result in `R1`.
 To perform this operation, we can proceed as follows:<br>
-`MUL RA, #5` | Here, we use the "MUL" instruction to multiply the value in `RA` by 5.<br>
+`MUL R1, #5` | Here, we use the "MUL" instruction to multiply the value in `R1` by 5.<br>
-`Result : RA = 50`
+`Result : R1 = 50`

 You can also multiply the value of one register by another, provided that both registers contain the same data types.
-Imagine we have `RC`, which contains the value 6, and `RD`, which contains the value 8.
-We want `RD` to multiply the value of `RC` and store the result in `RD`.
+Imagine we have `R3`, which contains the value 6, and `R4`, which contains the value 8.
+We want `R4` to multiply the value of `R3` and store the result in `R4`.
 To perform this operation, we can proceed as follows:<br>
-`MUL RD, RC` | Here, we use the "MUL" instruction to multiply the value in `RC` by the value in `RD` and store the result in `RD`.<br>
+`MUL R4, R3` | Here, we use the "MUL" instruction to multiply the value in `R3` by the value in `R4` and store the result in `R4`.<br>
-`Result : RD = 48`
+`Result : R4 = 48`

 **What not to do:**<br>
-Imagine that our `RA` register contains the string "Hello, World!" and our `RC` register contains the value 20.
+Imagine that our `R1` register contains the string "Hello, World!" and our `R3` register contains the value 20.
 You cannot use the "MUL" instruction in this case, as the program will attempt to interpret "Hello, World!" as a numerical value.<br>
 You'll get a compilation error.

 #### 2.4 <u>Division - DIV</u>